[L. reflexus, bending back]

 A reflex involving one or a few segments of the spinal cord.

 A reflex in which only two or possibly three neurons are interposed between receptor and effector organs.

 solar sneeze reflex

 A sneeze following exposure to bright sunlight.
-This reflex is and affects a great number of normal people; it may also be associated with rhinitis.
+This reflex affects a great number of normal people; it may also be associated with rhinitis.
 The mechanism of the cause of this type of sneeze reflex is unknown.

 A reflex induced by stimulation of somatic sensory nerve endings.

 A reflex whose center is in the spinal cord.